Cold intolerance

 Call your health care provider if you have long-term or extreme intolerance to cold.

-Your health care provider will take a medical history and perform a physical examination.
+Your provider will take a medical history and perform a physical examination.

 Tests that may be performed include:

-If your health care provider diagnosed cold intolerance, you may want to note that diagnosis in your personal medical record.
+If your provider diagnoses cold intolerance, you may want to include the diagnosis in your personal medical record.

 References